USS Belleau Wood (LHA-3): Operational history

 Homeported at Naval Base San Diego, California beginning in October 1978, Belleau Wood participated in her first full-scale operation in 1979 off the coast of Hawaii.
 In early 1979, she reported to Long Beach Naval Shipyard in Long Beach, California for a one-year engine overhaul.

 Belleau Wood began her first major deployment in January 1981.
-The ship rescued 150 Vietnamese refugees, earning the crew the Humanitarian Service Medal.
-The deployment included three major exercises and eight port visits.
+The ship rescued 150 Vietnamese refugees on April 21, 1981, earning the crew the Humanitarian Service Medal.
+The deployment included three major exercises and nine port visits to include Japan, Korea, Hong Kong, Philippines, Thailand, Singapore, Sri Lanka, Diego Garcia and Australia.
+Belleau Wood crossed the equator into the southern hemisphere on May 9th, 1981.
 Belleau Wood returned to San Diego in August 1981.

 August 1982 marked the ship's second deployment where she participated in four major amphibious exercises in the Philippines, Thailand, Somalia, and Australia - including Valiant Usher; Team Spirit and Jade Tiger 83 and eleven port visits.
 Ports visited were Honolulu, Hawaii (2 times); Hong Kong; Subic Bay, Philippines (2 times); Singapore (2 times); Phuket, Thailand; Diego Garcia; Barbara, Somalia; and Perth, Australia.
 The ship returned to San Diego in February 1983.
 She went to an extensive yard period in Naval Station Long Beach for almost eight months from early March to late October 1983.
 Her third successful deployment ran from January 1984.
 Belleau Wood joined numerous major amphibious exercises in Hawaii, Korea, and the Philippines.
-The ship visited twelve ports including Honolulu, Hawaii (2 times); Hong Kong (2 times); Subic Bay, Philippines (2 times); Yokosuka, Japan; Singapore; Pohang and Pusan, South Korea and Phuket, Thailand.
+The ship visited twelve ports, including Honolulu, Hawaii (2 times); Hong Kong (2 times); Subic Bay, Philippines (2 times); Yokosuka, Japan; Singapore; Pohang and Pusan, South Korea and Phuket, Thailand.
 She returned to homeport in mid-July 1984.

-The ship then completed an 11-month complex overhaul at Puget Sound Naval Shipyard, Bremerton, Washington from March 1985 to February 1986.
+The ship then completed an 11-month complex overhaul at Puget Sound Naval Shipyard in Bremerton, Washington from March 1985 to February 1986.
 Belleau Wood then traveled to her home base at Naval Station San Diego.
-After completing numerous exercises in 1986, the ship received the Battle-E, for Battle Readiness and was ready for deployment.
+After completing numerous exercises in 1986, the ship received the Battle "E" for battle readiness and was ready for deployment.

 In January 1987, Belleau Wood got underway for her fourth deployment.
-The crew participated in four major exercises, including the first winter amphibious exercises conducted off the Aleutian Islands in the Bering Sea since World War II, and introduced the ship to the AV-8B Harrier "jump jet".
+The crew participated in four major exercises, including the first winter amphibious exercises conducted off the Aleutian Islands since World War II, and introduced the ship to the AV-8B Harrier "jump jet".
 The ship also received the Admiral Flatley Memorial Award for Aviation Safety in 1987.

 Whilst in the Bering Sea, the ship and crew battled 90 ft seas sailing through an area where two cyclones had merged.
 Belleau Wood received extensive damage from the storm which led to an extended stay in the naval shipyards at Subic Bay.
-Other ports of call during the deployment included Okinawa, Japan; Pohang and Pusan; Pattaya Beach, Thailand, and Phuket.
+Other ports of call during the deployment included Okinawa, Pohang and Pusan, Pattaya and Phuket.